Call Today - 24/7 Emergency Services

 • There are as many as five different types of furnaces, but which one is right for you?
 And how can you safely maintain it to help minimize your chance of fire?
 SERVPRO® offers tips and best practices to keep it functioning.

-Furnaces can be found in homes, businesses, and other properties across the world.
-Similar to fireplaces, they are used to help heat interiors and ultimately keep you comfortable.
-But like other machinery, furnaces are susceptible to accidents, due to a variety of causes.
-But with proper maintenance, and by following safety tips, you can keep your furnace in top shape, and help prevent fires as much as possible.
+As with other machinery, furnaces are susceptible to accidents, due to a variety of causes.
+But with proper maintenance, and by following safety tips, you can keep your furnace in top shape—and help prevent fires.

 What is a Furnace?